cozaca/service-monitor/README.md

 ### service-monitor

-The backed app is a quarkus app. more details on how to start quarks are available in the `service-crud` directory in order to start the ui go under `service-ui` and do a npm start
+The backed app is a quarkus app. more details on how to start quarks are available in the `service-poller` directory in order to start the ui go under `service-ui` and do a npm start

 ##FEATURES